-I am a calligrapher, artist and graphic designer.
-My last employments have been as a European Calligraphy and Drawing teacher at Art School Ginza, Tokyo and as an English Language ALT at Nippon Institute of Technology, Saitama.
-I have also worked as a freelance illustrator and as a graphic designer.
-In the period before going to Japan I became the translator of the Appendices of "The Lord of the Rings" for the Bulgarian edition of the book as I have been a researcher of Tolkien's works and organised the first Tolkien discussion club in this country.
+I am a calligrapher-artist and graphic designer.
+My last employments have been as a European Calligraphy and Drawing teacher at Art School Ginza, Tokyo, and as an English Language ALT at Nippon Institute of Technology, Saitama.
+I have also worked as a freelance illustrator and graphic designer.
+I am the translator of the Appendices of "The Lord of the Rings" for the Bulgarian edition of the book.
+I have been a researcher of J.R.R.
+Tolkien's works and in 1998 organised the first Tolkien discussion club in Bulgaria.

 I lived, studied and worked in Japan in the period 2004 - 2011.
-I specialised in graphic design and DTP (majored in Media and Communications, Fukuyama University) as well as in Chadõ (Urasenke School of Tea Ceremony), traditional culture, arts and aesthetics in Japan where I lived for seven years until March 2011.
-I have a degree in Japanese Studies (Sofia University "St. Kliment Ohridski") as well.
+I specialised in graphic design and DTP (majored in Media and Communications, Fukuyama University) as well as in Chadõ (Urasenke School of Tea Ceremony, Kyoto), traditional culture, arts and aesthetics.
+I also have a degree in Japanese Studies (Sofia University "St. Kliment Ohridski").
 I have been studying and practising calligraphy since I was fifteen.
 I have been drawing all my conscious life.
 English was the fist foreign language I learned, starting at the age of three.
-Later I added to it Japanese, French and Russian (due to the lack of practice I feel that my speaking level of the latter two has worsened compared to my reading and comprehension level).
+Later I added to it Japanese, French and Russian (due to the lack of practice I feel that my speaking level of the latter two has worsened compared to my reading & comprehension level).
 My native language is Bulgarian.
 In 2018 I relocated to Ireland.

-It is a matter of great joy and profound satisfaction for me to finally
+It is a matter of great joy and profound satisfaction for me to be able